 Zundel was held in Canada not because his views are unpopular, or because he was a "security risk."
 He was in prison there because Jewish groups wanted him there, and because he promoted views that the Jewish-Zionist lobby considers harmful to its interests.

-This lobby is the decisive, critical factor in the decades-old campaign to silence him.
-The only sustained and institutionalized effort to imprison Zundel has come from this lobby, which includes the Simon Wiesenthal Center, the Canadian Jewish Congress, the Canadian Holocaust Remembrance Association, and the League for Human Rights of B'nai B'rith (Canada's counterpart to the US-based "Anti-Defamation League, its counterpart in the US).
+This lobby was the decisive, critical factor in the decades-old campaign to silence him.
+The only sustained and institutionalized effort in Canada to imprison Zundel came from this lobby, which includes the Simon Wiesenthal Center, the Canadian Jewish Congress, the Canadian Holocaust Remembrance Association, and the League for Human Rights of B'nai B'rith (Canada's counterpart to the US-based "Anti-Defamation League").

-Zundel's three-month trial concluded on February 15, 2007, when a court in Mannheim sentenced him to five years imprisonment for the crime of "popular incitement” under Germany's notorious "Holocaust denial" statute.
+Zundel's three-month trial concluded on February 15, 2007, when a court in Mannheim sentenced him to five years imprisonment for the crime of "popular incitement" (Volksverhetzung) under Germany's notorious "Holocaust denial" statute.
 The 14 specific violations cited by the court included postings on the US-based "Zundelsite" website.
 The court thus upheld claims by German authorities to punish individuals for writings that are legal in the country where they are published.
 Jewish groups quickly, and predictably, expressed approval of the verdict.

-“Who is Ernst Zundel, And Why is He in Jail [ http://www.ihr.org/news/030923Zundel.shtml ] - Sept.
+Who is Ernst Zundel, And Why is He in Jail [ http://www.ihr.org/news/030923Zundel.shtml ] - Sept.
 2003